Power outages

 Disconnections due to nonpayment are a last resort for energy providers, thanks to Australian law.

 Your first step when faced with a disconnection is always to contact your energy provider, to see what your options are.
-This might include a payment plan, differed payment, or help with getting you set up with energy concessions, an energy assistance payment, or a financial counsler.
+This might include a payment plan, differed payment, or help with getting you set up with energy concessions, an energy assistance payment, or a financial counselor.

 If you haven’t paid your energy bill and you’re worried about your energy getting disconnected, there are a few things your energy provider needs to do beforehand.